nbicocchi/nbicocchi/reading-list/README.md

 ### History
 * Dreaming in Code: Two Dozen Programmers, Three Years, 4,732 Bugs, and One Quest for Transcendent Software
 * New Turning Omnibus: 66 Excursions in Computer Science
-* Hacker's Delight
-* The Alchemist
 * Masterminds of Programming: Conversations with the Creators of Major Programming Languages
-* The Information: A History, A Theory, A Flood

-### Specialist Skills
-* Peter Norton's Assembly Language Book for the IBM PC
-* Expert C Programming: Deep C Secrets
-* Enough Rope to Shoot Yourself in the Foot: Rules for C and C++ Programming
-* The C++ Programming Language
-* Effective C++: 55 Specific Ways to Improve Your Programs and Designs
-* More Effective C++: 35 New Ways to Improve Your Programs and Designs
-* More Effective C#: 50 Specific Ways to Improve Your C#
-* CLR via C#
-* Mr. Bunny's Big Cup o' Java
-* Thinking in Java
-* JUnit in Action
-* Functional Programming in Scala
-* The Art of Prolog: Advanced Programming Techniques
-* The Craft of Prolog
-* Programming Perl: Unmatched Power for Text Processing and Scripting
-* Dive into Python 3
-* why's (poignant) guide to Ruby

 ## Senior Level Software Engineer Reading List
 ### Read This First